YNAB: The Best Mvelopes Alternative

 Another difference that is mitigated by getting a month ahead is the process for assigning money.
 Mvelopes has a Funding Plan which allows you to budget money for the month based on upcoming paychecks.
 With YNAB, you can only assign money that you actually have (after all, what if your paycheck is late or you lose your job or some unexpected Y2K-like event disrupts direct deposits?).
 Your paychecks are treated as an inflow transaction that land in the “Ready to Assign” category, and you assign those dollars to their budget categories once they’re in your account.

 You can create something similar to a Funding Plan by setting up a Budget Template in YNAB and adding a spending or saving target to your categories equal to the amount you’d usually assign to your Funding Plan in a typical month.
-You can set targets weekly, monthly, by a certain date, or on an “as needed” basis.
+You can set targets weekly, monthly, yearly, or by a custom cadence.

 If we were using actual envelopes, this would be similar to writing a note that says, “Add $100 each week,” on the front of your grocery envelope if your total grocery budget was $400 a month but you didn’t have $400 in cash on hand right now.
 Mvelopes and YNAB both also have the option to auto-assign money to automate aspects of the budgeting process, but YNAB’s is based on a monthly budget cycle instead of per paycheck.